robinsonb5/base64_gateware/README.md

 making use of the TG68k CPU core by Tobias Gubener

 ## General structure:
+The prj directory contains subprojects which can be built using their respective Makefiles.

 ### Clock recovery:
-Incoming 7MHz Amiga clock is clock-doubled to 14MHz in order to supply a fast enough base clock for the ECP5's PLLs.
+The Rev B board provides a clock-doubled version of the incoming 7MHz Amiga clock, in order to supply a synchronous clock fast enough for the ECP5's PLLs.
+The Rev C board supplies a x12 version of the clock, around 85MHz, synchronous with the 7MHz clock.
+This project doesn't currently use the faster clocks.

-A high frequency clock of an integer multiple is generated, then _pos and _neg strobe signals are generated to mark the rising and falling edges of the 7MHz clock.
+Instead, a high-frequency internal clock is generated from the IceSugar-Pro's own 25MHz clock, then _pos and _neg strobe signals are generated to mark the rising and falling edges of the 7MHz clock.

 ### MC68000 bus state machine
 Has responsibility for the 24-bit address space Handles communication with the motherboard